wythe0513/boilerplate/source/Starbucks.md

 #### 1.1 Customers population distribution

 Fig.1 shows a distribution of customers on age and gender.
 Total population is **14,825** customers(17,000 cusmtomers except '118 years old').
-The numbers of male is larger than femail and most populated generations are between 50 to 70.
+The numbers of male is larger than female and most populated generations are between 50s to 60s.

 **Fig 1:**  Population of customers
 ![Fig](https://raw.githubusercontent.com/wythe0513/boilerplate/master/source/population.png)

-#### 1.2 Comparison of transacted customes and non transacted customers
+#### 1.2 Comparison of transacted customers and non transacted customers

 Comparisons were made between customers who made at leaste 1 transaction("transaction") and customers without any transaction("No transaction").
 Among **14,825** customers, transaction customers are **11,986** and non transaction customers are **2,839**.